Chapter 2: Variables & Data Types

 Constants

 Additionally, there are constants.
-Much similar to variables, they can also store data, however, they store data in a non-modifyable form.
+Much similar to variables, constants can also store data - just in a static form.
 This means we can never change a constant or it's data once it is created.

 stay X = 10;